electronicWaifu/SwatchBook/README.md

 feature: toggle between text and thumbnail display

-feature: organize swatches into custom albums and display as a full color collection board.
+feature: organize swatches into albums and display as a full color collection board.

 database: 16,777,216 hexadecimal values